By Christina Tynan-Wood

 Bottom line: Make yourself smarter.
 This tool will remember everything — photo, voice note, videos, jotted notes — and find it fast with its super search skills.
 It can even find text in a photo.

 OneNote leaves the three-ring binder — once the king of school organization — in the dust.
 If you use a Microsoft Windows phone or Microsoft Office with OneNote, you already have one of the most powerful organization tools going.
 But OneNote works well on any device.
 Touring colleges with your teen?
 This is an opportunity to teach him — by example — the organization skills he’ll need as a college student.
 Create a “College Tour” notebook and share it with him.
 Then create a section for each college you plan to tour.
 Drop in Web clippings of programs or school highlights simply by tapping an icon, selecting the part of the screen you want, and telling OneNote which notebook to put it in.
 Add a to-do list, packing list, and travel schedule.
-Then bring your smartphones on the tour and add video of the tour guide, photos of the campus, voice notes, and jotted thoughts.
+Then bring your smartphones on the tour and add video and photos of the campus, voice notes, and jotted thoughts.
 It’s easier than writing with a pencil: just tap an on-screen icon in the app and point the camera or phone at your subject to snap a photo, record sound, or capture video.
 If you find yourself enthralled with the science building while he is wowed by the sports complex, use OneNote to keep each other informed.
 When he takes a picture of the stadium, you’ll see it on your tablet.
 If you record a tour of the natural science lab, he’ll see it on his phone.
 And when it’s all a blur later, you’ll both have detailed notes on the Web or your computer.

 Bottom line: The three-ring binder of the future is now.
 Works like the paper kind but fits in your phone and keeps any project super organized.